quendp/steganography-using-python/README.md

 ## 📝 Code Flowchart

 <img width="5500px" src="./code-flowchart.png" />
+<br><br>

-## What the software does?
+## ❓ What the software does?

-1. Selects a Program Mode, can either be encrypt or decrypt.
+- 1. Selects a Program Mode, can either be encrypt or decrypt.
-2. Loading and Saving Image Data - gets the image's rgb data in per pixel that will either be encrypted or decrypted based on the program mode.
+- 2. Loading and Saving Image Data - gets the image's rgb data in per pixel that will either be encrypted or decrypted based on the program mode.

-In encrypt mode: 3.
-Encrypting the Message using a given Key.
-4. Translate Key and Message from String to Binary.
-5. Adding the Key and Message Binary to the Image.
+In encrypt mode: <br>

+- 3. Encrypting the Message using a given Key.
+- 4. Translate Key and Message from String to Binary.
+- 5. Adding the Key and Message Binary to the Image.

-In decrypt mode: 3.
-Extract Key and Message Binary from Image Data.
-4. Translate Key and Message from Binary to String.
-5. Decrypt the Message using a Given Key.
-6. Save Decrypted Message to Text File
+In decrypt mode: <br>

+- 3. Extract Key and Message Binary from Image Data.
+- 4. Translate Key and Message from Binary to String.
+- 5. Decrypt the Message using a Given Key.
+- 6. Save Decrypted Message to Text File

 See a more detailed demonstration in the flowchart below.

+<br><br>

 ## 📝 Description